adavattedeve/Portfolio/README.md

 Objective:

-    I have been making weekly android games with libgdx from start of 2017 as part of Mobile Game Programming course.
-This is latest weekly game where topic was using box2d.
+    I have been making weekly android games with libgdx from start of 2017 as a part of Mobile Game Programming course.
+This is latest weekly game where the topic was using box2d.
 I didn't create any assets for this game.

 Most important new things learned:

     - Using box2d for physics ans scene2d for UI

-Estimated project time line:
+Estimated project timeline:

     started: early march 2017
     ended: early march 2017